Skip to main content

 Each phase has a deliverable, a gate, and an exit criterion.
 Phases are sized to ship one PR at a time.
 Most phases are independent of MEP-40 phases; the few dependencies are noted.

-Phase 0: Spec freeze and threat-model document (week 1)
+Phase 0: Spec freeze and threat-model document (LANDED)

 Deliverables: